ninabarzh/ipa/content/en/docs/guides/emergency-reset.md

 5. Include context, but stay neutral in language.
 If you’re journaling with the goal of possible legal use, keep entries factual: dates, actions, and direct quotes when possible.

 6. Regularly export and back up (privately).
-Create regular backups to a secure device or USB stick, and store them in a safe place—ideally offsite.
+Create regular backups to a secure device or USB stick, and store them in a safe place, ideally offsite.

 ---